RychuP/RockBlaster/README.md

 # RockBlaster
 Asteroids type of a game based on the FlatRedBall [tutorial](https://docs.flatredball.com/flatredball/tutorials/rock-blaster).
-Destroy the space rocks and protect your ship.
+Destroy space rocks and protect your ship.
 Accumulate points to regain health.

 ## Controls: